Digital Marketing

 Length

-There is no point in continuously creating content your audience doesn’t find helpful or engaging.
+There is no point in continuously creating content your audience doesn’t find helpful or engaging - that's why it's essential to keep an eye on your social media analytics.
 Marketing efforts will never be perfect, meaning there is always room for innovation and improvement.

-Social media evolves the way technology does - rapidly.
-So keeping up to date with all the changes in platforms and audience interaction and consumption of online content is the only way your business can stay relevant and engaged.
+Social media platforms evolve the way technology does - rapidly.
+So keeping up to date with all the changes in platforms and audience interaction and consumption on different social media channels is the only way your business can stay relevant and engaged.
+Keep this in mind for your social media audit.

 Email marketing audit

-Maintaining good email service health is essential for the continued use of your domain for your emails and avoid that dreaded spam folder.
+Maintaining good email service health is essential for the continued use of your domain for your email marketing efforts and avoid that dreaded spam folder.
 There are a few key metrics to keep an eye on:

 You should never be sending out emails to your entire database and hoping it resonates with them all.
 Split your contacts up into lists based on the interactions you identify in the audit.
 Look into different subject lines, A/B test them to improve your open rates.